 PVC pipes painted silver make this bedframe look like metal.
 Instead of a sail, you could hang a canvas, a flag or any type of sturdy material.

 We made another version of this headboard without the sail.
 We strung twine along the top section, then clipped postcards onto the twine.
-How to Make an Industrial-Style Headboard With PVC Pipes
+How to Make an Industrial-Style Headboard With PVC Pipes.

 Lay out the pieces (Image 1) and dry fit them with the connectors to make sure they fit.
-When you're ready, use the PVC primer (purple, seen in Image 2) and then the PVC cement, and push the pieces together.
+When you're ready, use the PVC primer (purple, Image 2) and then the PVC cement, and push the pieces together.
 Use a level to make sure you have them straight before letting the pieces dry.

 We needed to use an adapter insert inside the plumbing floor flange because it was larger than the PVC pipe (Image 3).